LycorisDev/c_app_bigerrno/README.md

 **Wildcard**
 - expand asterisk wildcards with any path given, not just the current directory (still no subdirectory)

+**Signals**
+- output the correct flavor text when an external command terminates from a signal

 **Aesthetic**
 - prompt: identical to bash `user@host:path$ ` even with an empty environment
 - colors: Ubuntu GNOME themed text and background